Knicks vs. Cavaliers odds, prediction: 2026 NBA Eastern Conference Finals picks, Game 3 bets by proven model

 How to make Knicks vs. Cavaliers picks

-After simulating each possession of Knicks vs. Cavs 10,000 times, the model also says one side of the spread hits over 60% of the time.
+After simulating each possession of Knicks vs. Cavs 10,000 times, the model also says one side of the spread hits more than 60% of the time.
 You can head to SportsLine to see the model's NBA picks.